vzo1990/the-wild-oasis/README.md

    - Users can delete, check-in, or check out a booking as the guest arrives.
    - On check-in, users can accept payment outside the app and then confirm the payment within the app.
-   - Guests can add breakfast for the entire stay during check-in if they hadn't already.
+   - Guests can add breakfast for the entire stay during check-in if they haven't already.

 6. **Guest Data Management:**